 #3: Access the Latest Innovations in Fleet Mobility

-Making the switch to LTE isn’t just about avoiding a degradation in coverage.
+Making the switch to LTE isn’t just about avoiding degradation in coverage.
 Upgrading to LTE connectivity also opens your fleet up to cutting-edge fleet mobility technology.

 Changing out onboard equipment gives your fleet the ability to also update the in-cab experience through the Android operating system.
 Android’s open platform can provide you with the opportunity to customize the user experience through a mix of proprietary and third-party apps to improve driver productivity and overall business performance.